pulsar-edit/.github/PRIVACY_POLICY.md

 The Pulsar Website is a service you connect to anytime you visit our website.

 This Website is hosted on [GitHub Pages](https://pages.github.com/) which while conveinent for us, also means that we have no built in mechanism to access any personal data of any kind through this service.
-That is to say we don't, no analytics are setup on the website, and no extra code is run on the website to collect any data.
+That is to say we don't; no analytics are set up on the website, and no extra code is run on the website to collect any data.

 ### TLDR